Playing with Fire (Paula Seling and Ovi song)

 "Playing with Fire" is a song recorded by Romanian singer Paula Seling and Romanian-Norwegian performer Ovidiu Cernăuțeanu for their 2010 collaborative album of the same name.
 It was released as a CD single in 2010 by TVR, TMC and AXR labels.
 Partly influenced by opera music, the track was written by Ovi and produced by Simen M. Eriksrud.
-The lyrics of "Playing with Fire" portray a fight between a male and a female, with a reviewer speculating that it revolved around arson, a crime of intentionally, deliberately and maliciously setting fire to buildings or other properties with the intent to cause damage.
+The lyrics of "Playing with Fire" portray a fight between a male and a female, with a reviewer speculating that it revolved around arson.

 The track represented Romania in the 2010 Eurovision Song Contest in Oslo, Norway after winning the pre-selection show Selecția Națională.
 Seling and Ovi's win sparked controversy after it was speculated that Eriksrud was one of the writers of "Playing with Fire", which was not permitted by the rules of the national selection as he is not of Romanian origin.
 The accusations were denied and it was later confirmed that Eriksrud only produced the track.
 In Oslo, the singers qualified for the Grand Final, where they finished third with 162 points.
 This remains Romania's best result in the contest alongside 2005's "Let Me Try" by Luminița Anghel and Sistem.
 Onstage, Seling and Ovi played a double piano wearing a black catsuit and black clothing, respectively, accompanied by four background vocalists.

 Music critics gave positive reviews of the song, and it was named one of the contest's highlights.
 "Playing with Fire" also won an award in the Pop Song of the Year category at the 2011 Radio România Actualități Awards.
 Commercially, the track charted within the top 30 in Norway and Sweden after the contest.
 Its promotion consisted of various live performances and endeavours, as well as the release of an accompanying music video on 6 April 2010 on YouTube.
 Filmed in Romania and Austria, it was shot by Mihnea De Vries and executive produced by Eduard Schneider.
 The visual portrays Seling and Ovi fighting in a video game theme, embodying several characters, and is the first usage of the motion capture technique in Romania.
 Over the years, "Playing with Fire" was covered by singers such as Ilinca Băcilă and Alex Florea.